 This case was a correspondence audit, done entirely via mail and a phone call.

-“The IRS was looking at certain days that we had indicated were working days and wanted to reclassify them,” said Armstrong.
+“The IRS was looking at certain days that we had indicated were working days and wanted to reclassify them,” Armstrong said.
 “We presented the documentation that each trip had a business purpose, mainly interviewing people to do work or being there to supervise.
 The end result was that we presented the documentation supporting the visits and showed that they were not personal.”

 The audit went smoothly because the client had all the necessary documentation on hand.

-“The client had great records and we were able to show emails and contracts covering all of the dates,” said Armstrong.
+“The client had great records and we were able to show emails and contracts covering all of the dates,” Armstrong said.
 “I think it was dumb luck that the return got picked because the difference was just a few thousand dollars.”

 His Best Tip: Don’t Ignore Letters From the IRS

 You might think that audits are a major process — and they sometimes are — but some can be handled completely via correspondence.